James Printer: King Philip's War

 Printer's major contribution to American literature came during King Philip's War while he worked as a scribe for King Philip also known as Metacomet.

 During the war, Printer left Cambridge for Hassanamesit.
 At the outbreak of King Philip's War, Printer was falsely accused of participating in the Lancaster raid, a raid on Lancaster, Massachusetts.
 He narrowly escaped death after an English mob accused him.
-Following his escape, the town of Hassanamesit was attacked by Metacomet's men who gave the inhabitants the choice to either come with them or stay and have their corn stores burned.
+Following his escape, the town of Hassanamesit was confronted by Nipmucs from Menimesit.
+They carried an urgent message, asking the families at Hassanamesit to “go with them quietly” to Menimesit.
+They warned, if “you go to the English again” they would “force you all to some Island as the Natick Indians are, where you will be in danger and starved with cold and hunger, and most probably in the end be all sent out of the country for slaves.”
 Printer along with the other inhabitants chose to go with Metacomet's men.
 During his willing captivity, it is believed, Printer along with other Native American Christian captives came to sympathize with Metacomet's men.
-During the war, Printer was known and despised by the English for being a traitor.

 Printer is known for two letters he produced during King Philip's War.
 These letters were written from the Native Americans to the English.